jacegu/nervion/README.md

 Nervion provides three callbacks:

-- **Status callback**: This callback will be called with every item of the stream
+- **Status callback**: called when an item is received and parsed
-- **HTTP error callback**: This callback is called when Twitter responds with a status above 200
+- **HTTP error callback**: called when Twitter responds with a status above 200
-- **Network error callback**: This callback will be called when the connection to the stream is lost
+- **Network error callback**: called when the connection to the stream is lost

 ### Status Callback